PiyushXCoder/ajab-fm/README.md

 - **egui:** This is also good but more suited for making games.
 Creating layouts is less intuitive, and the GUI is focused on `immediate mode`, which has its own issues.
 It can affect threads if not done correctly.
 - **Yew:** This is a great option.
 There aren't any issue that bothered me, and integrations are also good.
 But I just didn’t try it this time — I need more time to explore.
 - **Tauri:** Tauri is fast and well-organized, but it has more moving parts.
 I will give it a try again.
 We can use Dioxus and Yew in Tauri.
 - **Dioxus:** It is simple with a very low learning curve.
 It's fast and well-maintained.
-While it looks like a good option, it has its own problems — especially one that delayed my deadline.
-The `StreamingJson` response is broken on the web, which breaks this app when run in a browser.
+While it looks like a good option, it has its own problems.
+The `StreamingJson` response is broken on the web.
 Not sure how to fix it.
 There must be some workaround.

 ## Screenshots